 I started working on this idea a few weeks ago, and finally got around to finishing up this little experiment of mine just the other day.
 I wanted to create some original candles with plain glass containers and soy wax for the holidays and to give as gifts.

-Here is the first of the four candles I created.
 This version has a cranberry tinted soy wax inside a plain glass oval container – it is painted and embellished with a glittery seasonal message.

 Supplies: plain glass heat safe container, microwavable soy wax, chip board letters (or stickers), pre-waxed wick, frosted glass spray paint, white spray paint, glue stick, painter’s tape, glitter.